 Chinese infused recipes seem to almost always pack the biggest punch immunity wise.
 It is usually because of the strong medicine herb roots that they include in the base broth or soup itself.

-Over the years, I have tinkered with some soup recipes and last year finally nailed my ideal soup.
+Over the years, I have tinkered with some immune boosting soup recipes and last year finally nailed my ideal immune boosting soup.
 It is packed full of medicinal Chinese herbs, immune boosting vegetables, and of course the supportive benefits found in the chicken/beef stock itself.